 Te Whāriki is for young children and is not like a school curriculum.
-It does not prescribe the teaching of any subjects or specific knowledge.
+It does not prescribe formal subject teaching.

 It is a curriculum guideline originally published in 1996 and revised in 2017 by the New Zealand Ministry of Education.
 It outlines the curriculum that the Ministry of Education requires every early childhood service in NZ to follow if it is to retain its licence to operate and care for and educate children.

 In many respects the Te Whāriki curriculum includes much of what a child can experience at home in relationship with parents and family and community – for example, able to have a strong sense of belonging, well-being, making contributions, communicating, and exploring through play and family activities.
 These things can sometimes be harder to introduce in an early childhood education setting where relationships between adults and children may not be as close and groups are larger.
 To help ECE services, Te Whāriki makes these values explicit by setting out principles and goals for ECE service practice, and providing guidance for teaching approaches and assessment.

 The curriculum for kōhanga reo is a document in its own right: Te Whāriki a te kōhanga a reo; both curricula (for kōhanga and other ECE services) share the same framework of principles and strands.

 Te Whāriki sets out four broad principles, a set of strands, and goals for each strand.
 Below is an outline of these.

 1. Whakamana – Empowerment

 The early childhood curriculum empowers the child to learn and grow.

 The early childhood curriculum reflects the holistic way children learn and grow.